 - CFTC whistleblowers may receive protection against employer retaliation.
 The Dodd-Frank Act prohibits employers from firing, demoting, suspending, threatening, harassing, or discriminating against whistleblowers who provide information to or assist the CFTC.

-- Whistleblowers who suffer from employment retaliation as a result of their whistleblowing may sue for reinstatement, back pay and any other damages that occurred.
+- CFTC whistleblowers who suffer from employment retaliation as a result of their whistleblowing may sue for reinstatement, back pay and any other damages that occurred.

 The CFTC welcomes whistleblowers from countries around the world.
 You need not reside in the United States or be a citizen of the United States to submit information or receive an award.